Okm165/applicative_bootloader/README.md

 ### Use Case

-The primary use case for the Applicative Bootloader is to merge multiple task proofs into a single proof.
-This ensures that the outputs of individual tasks are preserved, creating a merged proof that is scalable for an arbitrary number of tasks.
-The process optimizes public memory usage, preventing it from growing indefinitely as the complexity of the proof tree increases.
+The primary use case for the Applicative Bootloader is to merge multiple task proofs into a single proof, keeping that individual tasks outputs are accessible, creating a merged proof that is scalable for an arbitrary number of tasks, optimizing public memory usage, preventing it from growing indefinitely as the complexity of the proof tree increases.

 <p align="center">
   <img src=".github/assets/proof_merging.svg" alt="Proof Merging" width="800"/>